-The Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, is the primary Federal agency for improving access to health care by strengthening the health care workforce, building healthy communities and achieving health equity.
-HRSA’s programs provide health care to people who are geographically isolated, economically or medically vulnerable.
+The Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, is the primary Federal agency for improving health and achieving health equity through access to quality services, a skilled health workforce and innovative programs.
+HRSA's programs provide health care to people who are geographically isolated, economically or medically vulnerable.

 HRSA oversees organ, bone marrow and cord blood donation.
 It compensates individuals harmed by vaccination, and maintains databases that protect against health care malpractice, waste, fraud and abuse.